developit/karmatic/README.md

 ... now you can run your tests using `npm t`.
 Here's a [minimal example repo](https://gist.github.com/developit/acd8a075350eeb6574439e92888c50cf).

-Use Webpack instead?
-Replace `rollup` with `webpack` in the installation command above and Karmatic will use your webpack config to bundle instead
+If you have webpack set up in your project, it will be detected and your `webpack.config.js` will be used.
+Otherwise, Rollup is used to bundle tests and any `rollup.config.js` will be used if present.

 ### Test File Patterns